shey/opensourcerails.dev/README.md

 1. As of this blame, production hums along nicely at ~800MB of RAM due to a lot of in-memory caching.
 Assume 2GB to be safe.

-1. "Cron" scheduled via `sidekiq-scheduler`
+### Cron via `sidekiq-scheduler`

-## Getting into the code

-1. Start with `ScanProjectWorker`.
+1. Bulk::Projects::SyncProjectsWorker:, every: '24h'
+1. Bulk::Projects::WeeklySyncProjectsWorker:, every: '7d'

+## Adding Entries

+1. When adding projects, the "Github Url" is the portion after the domain, "18F/identity-idp" instead of "https://github.com/18F/identity-idp"

+1. After Adding an entry, start with "scrape_meta" and "scrape_activity", then "scrape_app"

 ## Todos